greg-raven/Impeachment-Chronicles/_posts/2017-10-11-trump-wwIII.md

 There are good ideas out there, such as seeking a freeze in North Korea's nuclear and missile testing in exchange for suspending or scaling back U.S.-South Korean military exercises.
 But such a deal will take dedicated work, not snarky tweets.

-Corker may have been referring to such talks when he said: "I know (Trump) has hurt…us as it relates to negotiations that were underway by tweeting things out."
+Corker may have been referring to such talks when he said: "I know (Trump) has hurt...us as it relates to negotiations that were underway by tweeting things out."

 **Trump's finger on the nuclear button**